 Other points that should be considered include cost and availability.

-Information about the nature of the work and the specific safety requirements and site rules should be provided to all potential contractors; this will need to be covered in more detail at a subsequent "face-to-face" meeting with the successful contractor, and training for the contractor's staff.
+Information about the nature of the work and the specific safety requirements and site rules should be provided to all potential contractors.
+This will need to be covered in more detail at a subsequent 'face-to-face' meeting with the successful contractor, as will training for the contractor's staff.
 Where necessary, safety method statements should be requested from the contractor before work starts.

-It is also important to find out whether the contractor intends to use subcontractors; if sub-contractors are used it will be necessary to ensure that steps are taken to check that they too are competent to undertake the particular work.

-Attached at Appendix 'B' is a checklist of the questions clients can ask a contractor.
+It is also important to find out whether the contractor intends to use subcontractors.
+If sub-contractors are used, it will be necessary to ensure that steps are taken to check that they too are competent to undertake the particular work.
+Attached at Appendix B is a checklist of the questions clients can ask a contractor.

-- Select contractors with health and safety as one of your key conditions - Specify your requirements for health and safety - Ask questions and get evidence.
-Find out, for example, their:

-experience health and safety policy and practice training and competence supervision arrangements

-• Develop preferred contractors - those you can rely on, with established arrangements for health and safety.
+- select contractors with health and safety as one of your key conditions; - specify your requirements for health and safety; - ask questions and get evidence.
+Find out, for example, their: - experience; - health and safety policy and practice; - training and competence; - supervision arrangements. - develop preferred contractors those you can rely on, with established arrangements for health and safety.